 Feminist newspapers and journals flourished during the Second Wave.
 Between 1968-1973, more than 500 new feminist publications were introduced in the U.S. They provided information on local resources, meeting announcements and forums for ideas.
 They also opened avenues for women who'd never considered themselves publishers, writers, or artists.
 The outpouring of creativity and energy was amazing.
-I knew this time was historic, so I preserved everything I came across: scores of feminist publications, pamphlets, position papers, and fliers, as well as materials from the projects I worked on.
+I preserved everything I came across: scores of feminist publications, pamphlets, position papers, and fliers, as well as materials from projects I worked on.

 In addition to regional and national publications, I saved extensive feminist ephemera from the San Francisco Bay Area.
 Among the materials are many newspapers and newsletters including: "It Ain't Me Babe," "Motherlode," "Tooth and Nail," "The Women's Page," "Brother, " and "San Francisco Women's Liberation Newsletter."
-Ephemera documenting early feminist symposiums, presentations and community education programs, as well as an early proposal for the San Francisco Women’s Building, have also been preserved.
+Also, ephemera documenting early feminist symposiums, presentations and community educational programs, as well as an early proposal for the San Francisco Women’s Building, have been preserved.

 Feminist journals, magazines, pamphlets, comics, newsletters, and almanac